Floatingjacob/aMogusManager/README.md

 Full license text here: [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.txt)

+## Final Words:
+- This project intentionally prioritizes functionality, meaning the code is messy in places (non-negotiable).

 ---

 aMogusManager: for when you want a manager that actually works… unlike that one crewmate who’s always 'venting'. 😏